Best boiling water taps of 2024 in the UK - a definitive guide to top-rated hot water taps from Quooker, Qettle and more, written by a kitchen expert

 If you're considering investing in one of the best boiling water taps for your kitchen, then you've made an excellent decision.

-While they're not cheap, the best hot water taps and boiling water taps are totally game-changing.
+While they're not cheap, hot water taps and boiling water taps are totally game-changing.
 Those of us on the Ideal Home team who have them all agree that we'd rather live without a dishwasher than give up our boiling water taps!

-Most of the boiling water taps in our guide are designed to simply replace your existing kitchen tap and make the best kettle obsolete, without the need to drill a new hole into your worktop.
+Most of the boiling water taps in this guide are designed to simply replace your existing kitchen tap and make the best kettle obsolete, without the need to drill a new hole into your worktop.
 They offer regular cold and hot water, plus filtered boiling water from the same spout.
 Some can also be upgraded to include filtered ambient, chilled and sparkling water.

 In order to compile this list, I've either had hands-on experience testing these taps, or know someone trustworthy who has one, so I'm in a good place to give recommendations.
 I've also channelled my own extensive expertise in the kitchen industry (24 years and counting), to present you this shortlist.
 Essentially, I've done all the groundwork, so you don't have to.